brylevkirill/notes/Knowledge Representation and Reasoning.md

 noise, inferring missing information, and determining which candidate facts should be included into a knowledge graph as knowledge graph identification.
 In order to perform this task, we must reason jointly about candidate facts and their associated extraction confidences, identify coreferent entities, and incorporate ontological constraints.
 Our proposed approach uses Probabilistic Soft Logic, a recently introduced probabilistic modeling framework which easily scales to millions of facts.
 We demonstrate the power of our method on a synthetic Linked Data corpus derived from the MusicBrainz music community and a real-world set of extractions from the NELL project containing over 1M extractions and 70K ontological relations.
 We show that compared to existing methods, our approach is able to achieve improved AUC and F1 with significantly lower running time."

   - `video` <http://youtube.com/watch?v=z_VzaNy36xE> (Pujara)

+#### ["Hinge-Loss Markov Random Fields and Probabilistic Soft Logic"](https://arxiv.org/abs/1505.04406) Bach, Broecheler, Huang, Getoor
+  `PSL probabilistic database`
+>	"A fundamental challenge in developing high-impact machine learning technologies is balancing the need to model rich, structured domains with the ability to scale to big data.
+Many important problem areas are both richly structured and large scale, from social and biological networks, to knowledge graphs and the Web, to images, video, and natural language.
+In this paper, we introduce two new formalisms for modeling structured data, and show that they can both capture rich structure and scale to big data.
+The first, hinge-loss Markov random fields (HL-MRFs), is a new kind of probabilistic graphical model that generalizes different approaches to convex inference.
+We unite three approaches from the randomized algorithms, probabilistic graphical models, and fuzzy logic communities, showing that all three lead to the same inference objective.
+We then define HL-MRFs by generalizing this unified objective.
+The second new formalism, probabilistic soft logic (PSL), is a probabilistic programming language that makes HL-MRFs easy to define using a syntax based on first-order logic.
+We introduce an algorithm for inferring most-probable variable assignments (MAP inference) that is much more scalable than general-purpose convex optimization methods, because it uses message passing to take advantage of sparse dependency structures.
+We then show how to learn the parameters of HL-MRFs.
+The learned HL-MRFs are as accurate as analogous discrete models, but much more scalable.
+Together, these algorithms enable HL-MRFs and PSL to model rich, structured data at scales not previously possible."

 #### ["Efficient Inference and Learning in a Large Knowledge Base: Reasoning with Extracted Information using a Locally Groundable First-Order Probabilistic Logic"](http://arxiv.org/abs/1404.3301) Wang, Mazaitis, Lao, Mitchell, Cohen